-Top 9 gamification examples that show user engagement is the solution to app growth
+9 gamification apps examples that show how gamified apps unlock user retention and growth

 App gamification is no longer a secret hack – and for good reason!
 Case studies show that a gamified app sees increased user engagement and decreased user churn.
-All the while remaining flexible and cost-effective!
+All while remaining flexible and cost-effective!
 Is it any wonder, then, that a recent Gartner report found that a whopping 70% of the world’s top 2000 businesses now use gamification?
-So what are some examples of gamification?
+So what are some examples of gamification in apps?
 And how much does it cost to gamify an app?

-In this article, let’s review why gamification is so important for mobile apps, how you too can develop a gamified app, and see 9 gamification examples that boosted engagement and led to healthier businesses!
+In this article, let’s review why gamification is so important for mobile apps, how you too can develop a gamified app, and dive into 9 gamification app examples that increase user engagement and loyalty!

 Why app gamification is the next big thing

-Today, mobile app growth teams are finding a valuable strategy in-app gamification.
-In 2019, the global gamification market hit above $10 billion in revenues for the first time.
-Incredibly, this is forecasted to skyrocket to an impressive $30 billion by 2025!
+Today, mobile app growth teams are finding a valuable strategy for in-app gamification.
+In 2022, the global gamification market hit above $15.3 billion in revenues.
+Incredibly, this is forecasted to skyrocket to an impressive $53.2 billion by 2028!

 But why is everyone adopting gamification with such enthusiasm?
-The answer lies in how app gamification can align with your goals and make your business more resilient:
+The answer lies in how app gamification supports business goals.

-Without a doubt, the most important part of the customer journey for activation is onboarding.
-Industry wisdom states that each onboarding step results in a 20% increase in user churn – preventing acquisitions from being activated.
-To combat this, you can use a progress tracker.
+Without a doubt, the most important part of the customer journey is onboarding.
+Industry wisdom states that each onboarding step results in a 20% increase in onboarding churn – preventing new users from being activated.
+To combat this, gamification in apps uses a progress tracker.

-Take LinkedIn, whose progress bar built to encourage profile set-ups led to an amazing 55% boost in conversions.
+Take LinkedIn, whose progress bar was built to encourage profile completion led to an amazing 55% boost in conversions.

 what are some examples of gamification?